example of clothing care label with laundry instruc

 Be aware that not all retailers will provide you with this additional guidance for caring for your clothes, and they are not obliged to either.
 This is why it is still very important to understand what the care symbols mean.

-Washing Instruction Symbols Simplified
+Laundry Symbols Simplified

 Let’s get down to it.
 We have split out the care symbols into each stage of caring for your item so you can quickly find the answers you need.